eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 If you are interested to learn more about Java Bytecode:
 - [Java Bytecode (Wikipedia)](https://en.wikipedia.org/wiki/List_of_Java_bytecode_instructions): helpful reference for all the bytecodes.
-- [asmtools](https://github.com/openjdk/asmtools): tool to assemble / disassemble class-files.
-When I am working on a bug where I am only provided a class-file, I often inspect the class-file with `jdis`, modify it, and compile it again with `jasm`.
-That way I can often even reconstruct the reproducer with Java code eventually.
+- [asmtools](https://github.com/openjdk/asmtools): tool to assemble / disassemble class files.
+When I am working on a bug where I am only provided a class file, I often inspect the class file with `jdis`, modify it, and compile it again with `jasm`.
+After reducing and tweaking the `.jasm` file for a while, I can often even reconstruct a `.java` reproducer of the same bug.

-Note 1: When we directly execute the `Test.java`, the JVM implicitly compiles the file to bytecode first, and directly executes that class-file.
+Note 1: When we directly execute the `Test.java`, the JVM implicitly compiles the file to bytecode first, and directly executes that class file.
 [This only works since JDK 11](https://dev.java/learn/single-file-program/).

 Note 2: `.jar` files are simply zip-directories of various `.class` files.